Blog /

 Where does it fall short?
 While powerful, RBA is complex to implement and requires continuous monitoring to fine-tune risk thresholds.
 Poorly calibrated systems can frustrate users with unnecessary security steps or, worse, fail to flag actual threats.

-Best suited for banking apps, enterprise systems, and platforms managing sensitive data.
+Best for: Banking apps, enterprise systems, and platforms managing sensitive data.
 For optimal security, it should be combined with advanced analytics and machine learning to stay ahead of evolving threats.

 7. What is Single Sign-On (SSO)?

-Single Sign-On (SSO) allows users to authenticate once with a trusted identity provider, such as Google, Microsoft Azure AD, or Okta, to gain access to multiple applications without needing to log in repeatedly.
+Single Sign-On (SSO) allows users to authenticate once with a trusted identity provider, without repeated logins.
 By centralizing authentication, SSO enhances security and simplifies the login experience for both users and IT teams.

 How does it work?
-Instead of managing multiple credentials for different platforms, users log in once via an identity provider.
-The provider then issues a secure token that grants seamless access to all connected applications without requiring additional logins.
+Instead of managing multiple credentials for different platforms, users log in once via a centralized identity provider, which issues a secure token that grants seamless access to all connected applications without requiring additional logins.

 Where does it fall short?
-Despite its benefits, SSO creates a single point of failure if the identity provider is compromised, all linked applications become vulnerable.
+SSO creates a single point of failure if the identity provider is compromised, all linked applications become vulnerable.
 Additionally, setting up and maintaining an SSO system can be complex, requiring integration with multiple services and strict access controls.

-SSO is ideal for enterprises and SaaS platforms looking to streamline access, improve security, and enhance the user experience.
+Best for: Enterprises and SaaS ecosystems managing multiple tools and services.
 However, businesses should implement multi-factor authentication (MFA) alongside SSO to mitigate the risks of provider compromise.

 8. What is Token-Based Authentication?